| |

 We have even bought a crate which you recommended and he's getting

 used to it slowly but surely.
-I really feel positive that we can
+I really feel positive that we can now

-informed of how Bruce is getting on.
+Bruce is getting on.

-Lisa, Notts.
+Lisa, Notts

 |